kids-first/kf-developer-handbook/docs/architecture/environments.rst

 Production has the latest released software versions and is open to the internet.
-Codebases require rigorous approvals before reaching this stage, as outlined in :ref:`The Feature Lifecycle`.
+Codebases require rigorous approvals before reaching this stage, as outlined in :ref:`development/feature_lifecycle:The Feature Lifecycle`.